NINAnor/istSOS-support/README.md

 If you got message saying  `> Insert observation success: True`, your data were imported and everything was OK.

+NOTICE: A .dat file was created in your .csv file directory.
+If you wish to delete it, you have to do it yourself.

 Need help?
 Don't know what these parameters mean?
 No problem, just run this
 command:
 ```